Plantation Shutters for Bay Windows

 Moisture & Practical Considerations

-If your bay window sits above a kitchen sink or in a moisture-prone space, additional planning is essential.
-Splash zones, protruding taps and ventilation must all be factored into the design.
+If your bay window sits above a kitchen sink or within a moisture-prone area, additional planning becomes particularly important.
+Factors such as splash zones, protruding taps, ventilation and sill access all need to be considered carefully during the design process.

 UK-Made Shutters – Sustainable & Efficient

-We offer UK-manufactured shutter options that provide both practical and environmental advantages.
+We offer UK-manufactured shutter options that provide both practical and environmental advantages, particularly where reduced lead times and shorter transport distances are important considerations.

-• Fitted in as little as 5 weeks
+• Typically fitted in as little as 5 weeks from final survey and specification approval

-These options combine faster lead times with reduced transport impact and high-quality finish.
+These UK-made shutter ranges combine faster lead times with reduced transport impact while still providing a high-quality, made-to-measure shutter solution for bay windows and wider installations.

 Professional Measuring is Essential

-• Frame depth planning to preserve sill space
+• Frame depth planning to preserve sill usability and panel clearance

 Ready to Get Started?

-Choose how you’d like to begin — we’re happy to help in whatever way suits you best.
+Choose how you’d like to begin — our team is here to help in whatever way suits you best.

 Arrange a Home Consultation